tentone/vkCraft/README.md

 # vkCraft

  - Minecraft clone written with C++ and Vulkan
  - Project made as a way of learning about the vulkan API.

-## How to build
+## How to run
- - Download GLW, GLFW and Vulkan SDK
+ - Download GLW, GLFW and the LunarG Vulkan SDK.
- - Open the solution in Visual Studio
+ - Open the solution in Visual Studio.
- - Configure project with the downloaded libs
+ - Configure project with the downloaded libs.
- - Build and run
+ - Build and run project.

+## Screenshots
+ - TODO

+## World generator
+ - The world generator is based on perlin noise.
+ - Multiple generations of noise are used, one for the terrain and other one for cloud placement.
+ - Blocks types are decided based on the weight relative to the surface, the same goes for underwater blocks.

+## Chunk structure
+ - World chunks are ornganized as linked list of chunks.
+ - Each chunk holds its data and 6 pointers to its neighbors (left, right, up, down, front, back).

+## Graphics
+ - The renrerer was built on Vulkan.

 ## License
  - The project is under MIT license (Available on the project repository).